smileformylove/Post-disaster-rescue-assessment-support-system/Tensorflow-SegNet/README.md

 Our architecture is from SegNet: A Deep Convolutional Encoder-Decoder Architecture for Image Segmentation Vijay Badrinarayanan, Alex Kendall and Roberto Cipolla, PAMI 2017 [http://arxiv.org/abs/1511.00561].
 And here is the model:
 ![avatar](../PRM/architecture.png)

-We have train this model using the data from author's github https://github.com/alexgkendall/SegNet-Tutorial in the CamVid folder.
+We have trained this model using the data from author's github https://github.com/alexgkendall/SegNet-Tutorial in the CamVid folder.
 This dataset is public and we get the not bad performance.
 Here we list serveral original pictures and its semantic segmentation:

 <figure>
     <img src="./test_seg/0001TP_008550.png"width=400/><img src="./test_seg/test1.png"width=400/>